deis/workflow/src/applications/managing-resource-limits.md

 Unlimited

 --- CPU
-web     250m
+Unlimited
 ```

 ## Limiting CPU

-You can also use `deis limits:set -c` to restrict CPU shares.
+You can also use `deis limits:set --cpu` to restrict CPU shares.
 CPU shares are tracked in milli-cores.
 One CPU core is
 equivalent to 1000 milli-cores.
 To dedicate half a core to your process, you would need 500 milli-cores or 500m.

 | Unit  | Amount                            |